Yidingwyd/SSPM/README.md

 # Data
 The data we use is collected from [`Materials Project`](https://next-gen.materialsproject.org/).
 The formulas and space groups are available in [`dataset.csv`](https://github.com/Yidingwyd/SSPM/blob/main/data/dataset.csv).
 To reproduce our paper, you can download the corresponding dataset and convert into proper formats.
 Please cite the relevant papers as requested by the dataset authors.

+# Acknowledgement
+Codes of the SSPM are developed based on [CGCNN](https://github.com/txie-93/cgcnn, which is licensed under the MIT License.
+We recommend to cite their works.